olegleyz/the-art-of-multiprocessor-programming/chapters/chapter-02-mutual-exclusion/README.md

 # Chapter 2: Mutual Exclusion - Reflections

 ## Overview
 Mutual exclusion is the most common coordination pattern in multiprocessor programming.
-The chapter presents classical algorithms (rarely used in production) that help build intuition — and would have been useful for the "philosophers" in Chapter 1.
+The chapter presents classical algorithms (rarely used in production) that help build intuition - and would have been useful for the ["philosophers" in Chapter 1](https://medium.com/@ironengineer/the-dijkstras-dinner-party-that-explains-concurrency-e8a06c469d07?sk=367f8d0dbd91551f96a479d0c0be241d).

 A critical section is the part of code where processes access shared memory.
 Only one process may execute it at a time.